orlnub123/cleverbot.py/README.rst

     cb.reset()

-To only reset a single conversation's data use ``reset`` on the conversation
+To only reset a single conversation's data use ``Conversation.reset`` instead:
-instead:

 .. code:: py